 We're cooking up a big pot of Turkey Gumbo in the Chili Pepper Madness kitchen tonight, my friends.
 Pull up a chair and join us!

-Whenever I have leftover turkey, usually from a roasted turkey from the holidays or some special occasion, I think of gumbo.
+Whenever I have leftover turkey, usually from a roasted turkey or smoked turkey from the holidays or some special occasion, I think of gumbo.

 Leftover turkey is great for making soups and stews, for making sandwiches, but my favorite way to use it is absolutely for making gumbo.